Digital Learning Environment (DLE)

 As part of the library media curriculum, students are expected to be reliable and safe digital citizens.
 In the beginning of the school year, students are introduced to the expectations for their grade level as well as the GPS Acceptable Use Policy (AUP).
 These rules are reinforced both in the classroom and in the learning commons throughout the year.
 Students are held accountable for their actions online and on their devices.

 From cyberbullying and photo sharing to digital footprints and online safety, parents and kids must make time for ongoing, meaningful conversations about making great choices in their digital lives.
 Common Sense Media assists families in forming best practices, and reviews and rates digital tools.
 Remember there is no substitute for active monitoring!
-Students should be in family room with parental support while working on their devices.
+Students should be in a family room with parental support while working on their devices.